Learn how to make a sourdough starter from scratch with step by step instructions and day by day pictures!

 This could be a post all by itself.

-But in a nutshell, I find that a starter tends to be more sour when it’s more ripe (AKA it’s been fermenting longer).
+But in a nutshell, I find that a starter tends to have a more sour flavor when it’s more ripe (AKA it’s been fermenting longer).

 So if you normally let your starter ferment for 8 hours, try letting it ferment for 10 hours before using it.